nathanmarianovsky/manualmath.com/README.md

 * approve/disapprove incoming contributors (only for committee members and administrator)
 * provide an opinion on current non-committee members as to whether they should join the committee or not (only for committee members)
 * add/remove a contributor from the committee and delete a contributor from the system (administrator only)

+### Listeners
+* The system constantly listens to a cookie change so as to detect a contributor's session.
+After an hour of inactivity a user will be navigated back to the login page so as to provide the necessary credentials once more.
+* If a contributor tries to leave a page with unsaved changes, the system will prompt the contributor asking if they are sure about leaving the page (this excludes a page exit or reload).
+* If another contributor has pushed new changes to the database on the current page, the system will prompt the contributor stating that the database has new content (checks every five minutes).

 # Styling